rhymu8354/Timekeeping/README.md

-# Serialization
+# Timekeeping

-This is a library providing facilities to convert objects to and from a sequence of bytes for the purpose of storing them in files or conveying them between programs.
+This is a library of classes and interfaces dealing with tracking time and scheduling work.

 ## Supported platforms / recommended toolchains